I did "autoresearch" in a hackathon and won some GPU credits

 I made some preparations before the hackathon

-• I made some “modified games”.
+- I made some “modified games”.
 “Modified games” have the same engine logic as the games published by the ARC Foundation, but with slight modifications.
-For example, for the “original game” ar25, the shapes of the games will be different.
+For example, for the “original game” ar25, the shapes of the objects were made different.

 Autoresearch objective